survivejs/webpack-book/manuscript/01_foreword.md

 Somehow the Instagram frontend team discovered an early version of webpack and started to use it for instagram.com.
 Pete Hunt, Facebook employee managing the Instagram web team, gave [the first significant talk about webpack](https://www.youtube.com/watch?v=VkTCL6Nqm6Y) at OSCON 2014.
 The talk boosted the popularity of webpack.
 It is good to note that one of the reasons for adoption of webpack by Instagram was **code splitting**.

 I have been following this book since its early stages.
-It was once a combined React & webpack book.
+It was once a combined React and webpack book.
 It has grown since then and become a book of its own filled with content.

-Juho is an important part of the webpack documentation team for the webpack 2 documentation, so he knows best what complements the official documentation best.
-He has used this knowledge to create a book that will supply you with a deep understanding of  Webpack and teach you to use it to its full potential.
+Juho is an important part of the webpack documentation team for the webpack 2 documentation, so he knows best what complements the official documentation.
+He has used this knowledge to create a book that supplies you with a deep understanding of webpack and teaches you to use the tool to its full potential.

 Tobias Koppers